 A: Some countries have national climate neutrality certification schemes.
-Examples would be Norwegian's Eco-Lighthouse Program and the Australian government's National Carbon Offset Standard ( NCOS).
+Examples are the Norwegian Eco-Lighthouse Program and the Australian Government's Climate Active Program (formerly the National Carbon Offset Standard – NCOS).

 A: Simply, companies often wonder where to start.
 The first step of any journey is usually the most difficult one and conducting a robust GHG accounting can be a challenge.
 That is why when embarking on this journey, a company needs to make sure that they have a detailed GHG inventory for their baseline.